 Students on academic suspension from another college or university must clearly designate this information on their application to Roane State.
 Falsifying this information may lead to dismissal.
-Degree or non-degree students who are transferring to RSCC are subject to the same standards for appeal as RSCC students.
+Transfer applicants whose last term of attendance at another institution resulted in academic suspension or dismissal and who have not served their required term(s) of suspension or dismissal, must meet with the Admissions and Retention Committee to request admission to Roane State.
+Meeting with the Admissions and Retention Committee is required only if application is made within two years after the academic suspension or dismissal.
 Transcripts from the suspended college/university are required.